Atlanta Serious Injury Attorney

 - Electrical burns—when you come into contact with a highly charged electric fence or live wires on someone’s property.

 - Chemical burns—contact with strong acids or solvents.

 According to the World Health Organization, men are most likely to be burned in the workplace due to chemical and electrical burns, scalds, and fires.
 Burn victims are often advised to wear compression garments while healing.
-In addition to the chronic pain, victims suffer for many weeks or months, and a great number of victim experience post-traumatic stress disorder and deep depression where psychiatric or psychological treatment is necessary.
+In addition to chronic pain, victims suffer for many weeks or months, and a great number of victims experience post-traumatic stress disorder and deep depression where psychiatric or psychological treatment is necessary.

 Disfigurement and Burn Injuries

 Disfiguring injuries include scarring and amputation including loss of an eye, ear, or other body parts.
 Because of the drastic and dramatic change in a person’s appearance, many victims will experience extreme emotional distress and long-term psychological difficulties.
 Deep scarring can also interfere with motor functions from nerve or spinal cord damage.

 Disfigurement or scarring has many causes:

 - Burns and deep lacerations from friction burns or contact with hot objects, electrical fences, or wiring

 - Birth injuries causing facial contortions

 - Exposure to chemicals that causes discoloration or post-inflammatory hypopigmentation